Historical Themes

 • Common Sense Worldview

 • It’s rational to believe the worldview of common sense and science.
-Everyone knows there are physical objects, other human beings are conscious, and there will be a sunrise tomorrow.
+Everyone knows that there are physical objects, that other human beings are conscious, and that there will be a sunrise tomorrow.

 • Role of Math and Science